SorinoSSK/CNC-Clothes-To-Bag-Vending-Machine/Term 4 _ 30.007 _ Stitch/Machine System Sewing Mechanism/readme.md

 Initially, the team proposed a decoupled CNC sewing mechanism to undertake fabric sealing and it was constructed using components of an old mini sewing machine.
 However, halfway through the project, the mechanism was abandoned due to design hiccups and limitations of the gantry.
 Sewing with a sewing machine components requires precise needle and bobbin alignment, which the gantry mechanism could not deliver. <br />
 Our group have performed multiple testing and tuning, and we have narrowed it down to three issues. <br />
-1) The needle to hits the bobbin, causing both the needle and bobbin to jam.
+1) The needle hits the bobbin, causing both the needle and bobbin to jam.
 <p align = "center">
   <img src="https://github.com/SorinoSSK/CNC-Clothes-To-Bag-Vending-Machine/blob/main/Resources/Hook%20Issue%202.gif" width="400" height="550")
 </p>